- > Are there Mac viruses?

-- > How Apple protects your Mac from malware
+- > How Apple protects Macs from viruses

 - > How Apple responds to security threats

 - > How to keep your Mac safe from malware

 - > Is antivirus software necessary for a Mac?

 - > How to tell if a Mac has a virus

 Do Macs get viruses?
 Do Macs need antivirus software?
 The answer isn't as simple as it may seem.
 In this article, we look at the dangers faced by Mac users and the pros and cons of using Mac antivirus software.

 The Mac has historically been considered to be safe and secure for a number of reasons that we will go into below, but in recent years that has shifted considerably.
 In its report on the State of Malware in 2019 here, Malwarebytes said it saw a: "Significant rise in the overall prevalence of Mac threats, with an increase of over 400 percent from 2018".